 Why users need widgets

-There are two main parties who widgets might concern, namely an app user and an app developer.
-Therefore, we should look at widgets from the two points of view, starting from a user.
-Otherwise, who else are we building the widgets for?
+There are two main parties whom widgets might concern: app users and app developers.
+Therefore, we should look at widgets from two points of view, starting from the user’s.
+Otherwise, who are we building widgets for?

-Even though a similar idea has been used on Android for long, Extensibility concept actually makes total sense.
-Since mobile screens are getting every year bigger, users have more place to populate their devices with apps, the number of which is not expected to decline any time soon.
-Thus a user needs a widget to be in the app within less than a second, instead of spending time to find the application they are looking for.
+Since mobile screens are getting bigger every year, Home Screens and app drawers are getting more cluttered with apps, the number of which is not expected to decline any time soon.
+A widget lets a user access app content in less than a second instead of spending time to find the app icon.